varkxel/varkxel.github.io/utopia/entry10.md

-# Entry 10 - Critical Evaluation
+# Entry 10 - Critical Evaluation of the Implementation